 We are also advancing other molecules, including NKTR-262 and NKTR-255, in our I-O portfolio.
 NKTR-262 is a small molecule agonist that targets toll-like receptors (TLRs) found on innate immune cells in the body.
 NKTR-262 is designed to stimulate the innate immune system and promote maturation and activation of antigen-presenting cells (APCs), such as dendritic cells, which are critical to induce the body's adaptive immunity and create antigen-specific cytotoxic T cells.
 NKTR-262 is being developed as an intra-tumoral injection in combination with systemic bempegaldesleukin in order to induce an abscopal response and achieve the goal of tumor regression in cancer patients treated with both therapies.
 The Phase 1/2 dose-escalation and expansion trial of NKTR-262 in patients with solid tumors is currently ongoing.
 NKTR-255 is a biologic that targets the interleukin-15 (IL-15) pathway in order to activate the body's innate and adaptive immunity.
 Activation of the IL-15 pathway enhances the survival and function of natural killer (NK) cells and induces survival of both effector and CD8 memory T cells.
 Preclinical findings suggest NKTR-255 has the potential to synergistically combine with antibody dependent cellular cytoxicity molecules as well as enhance CAR-T therapies.
 We have initiated a Phase 1 clinical study of NKTR-255 in adults with relapsed or refractory non-Hodgkin lymphoma or multiple myeloma.
-We are also designing other clinical trials in both liquid and solid tumor settings.
+We also have initiated a Phase 1 study for NKTR-255 in solid tumor settings.

 In immunology, we are developing NKTR-358, which is designed to correct the underlying immune system imbalance in the body that occurs in patients with autoimmune disease.
 NKTR-358 is designed to optimally target the IL-2 receptor complex in order to stimulate proliferation and growth of regulatory T cells.
 NKTR-358 is being developed as a once or twice monthly self-administered injection for a number of autoimmune diseases.
 In 2017, we entered into a worldwide license agreement with Eli Lilly and Company (Lilly) to co-develop NKTR-358.
 We received an initial payment of \$150.0 million in September 2017 and are eligible for up to an additional \$250.0 million for development and regulatory milestones.
-We are responsible for completing Phase 1 clinical development and certain drug product development and supply activities.
+We were responsible for completing Phase 1 clinical development and certain drug product development and supply activities.
 We also share Phase 2 development costs with Lilly, with Lilly responsible for 75% and Nektar responsible for 25% of these costs.
-We will have the option to contribute funding to Phase 3 development on an indication-by-indication basis, ranging from zero to 25% of the Phase 3 development costs.
+We will have the option to contribute funding to Phase 3 development on an indication-by-indication basis, ranging from zero to 25% of the Phase 3 development costs and receive a royalty rate on global NKTR-358 sales up to the low twenties based upon our Phase 3 development cost contribution and the level of annual global product sales.
 Lilly will be responsible for all costs of global commercialization and we will have an option to co-promote in the U.S. under certain conditions.